newfold-labs/wp-module-ecommerce/README.md

 * Ecommerce module displays `Home or Dashboard` page for Brand plugin, with below options:
   1. Live site preview for both, live and coming soon mode for WordPress site with view & edit site options
-  2. Next steps to setup your site/store and also link to view completed tasks
+  2. Next steps to setup your site helps customers to complete below tasks:
-  3. Links to your Hosting Brand Account
-  4. Link to 24/7 support to reachout to experts to build your site for you.
+      * To add store info
+      * Setup online payment options like PayPal, Stripe, RazorPay.
+Also choose offline payment options like, check payments, bank transfers & C.O.D
+      * Setup shipping options like Shippo.
+      * Configure tax settings
+      * Add/import products
+      * Customers who have selected `novice` as WordPress experience level will have access to Signup to BlueHost WP academy / Yoast academy for learning purpose.
+      * There is also link for Customers to view list of `Completed tasks`
 * Ecommerce module also displays `Store` option which gives snapshot of recent customer activity with details like total sales, net sales, recent orders, products sold, visitors, views and also a link to detailed `Analytics` page of Woocommerce plugin.
 * `Store` page also, allows customers to Purchase/Enable/Manage and learn more about YITH extended plugins like:
   1. YITH Booking and Appointment for WooCommerce